Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs: Function approximation: convergence rate and optimality

-To quantify errors caused by the restricted policy parametrization, let us first generalize NPG.
-For a distribution over state-action pair $\nu \in \Delta_{S\times A}$, we introduce the compatible function approximation error as the following regression objective~\citep{kakade2002natural},
+To quantify the error caused by the restricted policy parametrization, let us first generalize NPG.
+For a distribution over state-action pair $\nu \in \Delta_{S\times A}$, we introduce the \emph{compatible function approximation error}~\citep{kakade2002natural} as the following regression objective:

 where $A_L^{\theta,\lambda}(s,a) \DefinedAs A_r^{\theta}(s,a)+\lambda A_g^{\theta}(s,a)$.
-We can view NPG in~\eqref{eq.NPGAGD} as a minimizer of $E^\nu(w;\theta,\lambda)$ for $\nu(s,a) = d_\rho^{\pi_\theta}(s) \pi_\theta(a\,\vert\,s)$,
+We can view NPG in~\eqref{eq.NPGAGD} as a minimizer of $E^\nu(w;\theta,\lambda)$ for $\nu(s,a) = d_\rho^{\pi_\theta}(s) \pi_\theta(a\,\vert\,s)$: